Applying to the Ph.D. Program

 Although the Literature in English Subject Test is not a requirement for admission, it is strongly recommended that all applicants, including those applying to the Rhetoric and Digital Literacies fields, submit a score with their application.
 Questions about an applicant’s preparation and readiness tend to be raised when the GRE Subject Test in Literature score is below the 60th percentile.

 When arranging for the submission of your scores, be sure to enter the University code: 6882.
 There is no department code.
+Your scores take, on average, 4-6 weeks to be processed and added to your application.
+Be mindful of this timeline when choosing your GRE testing date.

 An applicant must have a bachelor’s degree from an accredited United States institution or proof of equivalent training at an institution outside the United States.